ohmu/omcache/README.rst

 =====================

-OMcache has been developed and tested on x86-64 Linux, but it should work on other Linux architectures as well as Solaris on Sparc without any changes.
+OMcache has been developed and tested on x86-64 Linux, but it should work on other Linux architectures as well as Mac OS X on x86 and Solaris on Sparc without any changes.
 Other platforms will probably require some changes.

 OMcache can be built with recent versions of GCC and Clang.
 Clang and GCC